How to Send Application Logs from EC2 to CloudWatch Logs

 log_group_name = my-web-logs

-After modifying the file, you can start the awslog service by the following command.
+After modifying the file, you can start the awslog service with the following command.

 sudo systemctl start awslogsd

-If you want to enable the awslog service after Amazon Linux 2 reboot, you can add the following command.
+If you want to enable the awslog service to start after Amazon Linux 2 reboots, you can run the following command.

 sudo systemctl enable awslogsd.service

-Now, that's it, your application logs should be able to push into the CloudWatch logs.
-You. can go to the AWS CloudWatch Logs and check the log group you added at the EC2 instance.
+Now, that's it.
+Your application logs should be pushed into CloudWatch Logs.
+You can go to AWS CloudWatch Logs and check the log group you configured on the EC2 instance.

 Conclusion

-Logs are important to the applications, especially when something went wrong, you can use the logs to identify what's the root cause and figure out what's going on.
+Logs are important for applications, especially when something goes wrong.
+You can use the logs to identify the root cause and figure out what's going on.

-What's next, seems like there is a new way to use CloudWatch Agent for both CloudWatch logs and metric, so will create a blog about that next time.
-Also, this blog is about how to set up in running instance, will check how to install the CloudWatch Logs when set up the EC2 instance.
+What's next: there is a newer way to use the CloudWatch Agent for both CloudWatch Logs and metrics, so we will create a blog about that next time.
+Also, this blog covers how to set up logging on a running instance.
+We will also look into how to install the CloudWatch Logs agent when initially setting up the EC2 instance.